YordanGeorgiev/qto/doc/md/features_doc.md

 ### 9.2.
 Authorisation
 Only the SysAdmin of the System can add basic authentication and simple native mode users, thus regular users can see only their own credentials.

+#### 9.2.1.
+Roles based access control list
+The qto application has a centralised roles based access control list accessible from the following url:
+&lt;&lt;proj-db&gt;&gt;/list/items_roles_permissions.
+This list will define who ( which roles ) , can or cannot do what and why - the description field.